 The Health Star Rating system graphic can be displayed in a number of different ways.
 The full system graphic uses the Health Star Rating itself, ‘risk’ nutrient icons and a ‘positive’ nutrient icon.
 In certain circumstances, additional interpretive information can also be displayed through % Daily Intake (for energy), and ‘high’ and ‘low’ qualifiers for the nutrients.

 The Health Star Rating graphic is too large to fit on my product packaging.
 What should I do?

 The Health Star Rating graphic can be scaled to fit packaging, provided all elements can be clearly read and legislative criteria are met (e.g. compliance with the Australia New Zealand Food Standards Code).

-Fewer elements of the Health Star Rating graphic may be displayed, in line with the hierarchy of elements provided in the Health Star Rating Style Guide.
+Fewer elements of the Health Star Rating graphic may be displayed, in line with options detailed in the Health Star Rating system Calculator and Style guide.

 Can I oversticker/use stickers to display the Health Star Rating on packages?

 Yes.
 In some circumstances it may be more practical to 'oversticker' existing product packaging with the Health Star Rating system graphic.
 This may be a temporary approach until permanent packaging changes can be made or may suit some product categories such as imported products.
 Stickers should not obscure any mandatory labelling required by the Australia New Zealand Food Standard Code.
 The Health Star Rating graphic should also be displayed consistent with the Health Star Rating system calculator Style guide.